 The House of Jean Hérouet: a bit of history

-The house was commissioned in the beginning of the 16th century by Jean Hérouet, personal secretary of the Duke of Orléans and a royal treasurer.
+The house was commissioned at the beginning of the 16th century by Jean Hérouet, personal secretary of the Duke of Orléans and a royal treasurer.

 Hérouet had it built entirely of stone in Gothic style.